martiuslim/marts_notes/linux.md

 One example is `700` where the owner has full read, write and execute permissions for the file.
 You can then run `chmod 700 hello-script`.

 You may now run your script with `./hello-script`.

+## Time Synchronization when dual-booting
+You may run into issues with the system clock when dual-booting Linux with Windows (either from a separate partition or off a flash-drive).
+For example, your system clock may be correct on your Linux side, but when you boot back into Windows, you may find that your system clock is not synchronized and may be behind time.

+This is a common issue and a great answer can be [found here](https://askubuntu.com/questions/169376/clock-time-is-off-on-dual-boot).

+Solution: open a terminal (on your Linux) and execute the following command `timedatectl set-local-rtc 1`.

 ## scp (Secure Copy) [Link](https://linux.die.net/man/1/scp)
 You may use `scp` to securely transfer files between hosts.
 It uses the same authentication and provides the same security as `ssh`.